compuficial/go-weather/README.md

 # go-weather

-A command-line weather application built in Go that provides current weather conditions for any location using coordinates.
+A cli tool built in Go that provides current weather conditions for any location using coordinates.

 ![Weather CLI Screenshot](./assets/images/go-weather.png)